bm17tala/oc-for-the-ds/README.md

-This is the Nintendo DS port of NickDeGamer1's Original Campaign.
+This is the Nintendo DS port of NickDeGamer1's Original Campaign, I worked on this during the break between my Fall 2023 and Spring 2024 semesters.

 Created using NightFox (https://github.com/knightfox75/nds_nflib) and Libnds (https://libnds.devkitpro.org/) libraries.